-Chapter 5: System Settings
+Chapter Five System Settings

-The System Settings pages are made identical to those on the local console.
+Since this revision, the System Settings pages are made identical to those on the local console.
 Since the Setting pages are identical, the following pages will be omitted.
-Please refer to page 97 for the description of System Settings via a local console.
+Please refer to page 86 for the description of System Settings via a local console.